Codium-ai/codiumai-vscode-release/README.md

 </div>

-## NEW!
-Introducing 2 Teams-plan features now available now for a limited time!
+## 🌟 NEW!
+Explore 2 Teams-plan features, available for a limited time!

 ### Prepare for Pull Request
+Easily get PR descriptions, automated reviews for your PR, automatic commit messages, and branch-diff improvement suggestions before opening your pull request.
+Try out our new chat feature today!
+See how it works:

 ![PrePR](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/prepr.gif)

 ### Extend your current test suites
+Already have a test suite?
+Let CodiumAI help you with adding missing tests to it!
+Currently supporting Python, JS and TS.
+See how it works:

 ![Extend Test Suite](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/extend-test-suite.gif)